P79N6A/CDesign/docs/spec/download.en-US.md

 title: Resources
 ---

-Please find below some of the design resources and tools about Ant Design that we consider valuable.
+Please find below some of the design resources and tools about CDesign that we consider valuable.
 More of this is still being collected.

 <div class="resource-cards">
   <a target="_blank" href="https://github.com/ant-design/ant-design/releases/download/resource/Ant.Design.Components.3.12.0.sketch" class="resource-card">